drobb2020/excession-management-portal/README.md

 ## Usage

 This website is quite specific on usage as the links connect to Micro Focus software installed in my lab.
-Feel free to use the framework to build your own management portal/
+Feel free to use the framework to build your own management portal.

 <p align="right">(<a href="#top">back to top</a>)</p>